xmzt/crpy/lexr/README.md

 Set 'src' pointer to run-time variable sym.
 All preceding execution paths are searched for assignments to sym from 'src', and node.off is set to off of the node with the preceding assignments, if they are consistent.
-Used for backtracking.
+Used in backtracking.

 **(src+)**